pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 #### Steps

-1. Open the file for reading
-2. While not end of file:
+1. While not end of file:
     - Read a character
     - If the character is a newline, increment the line count
-3. Return the line count
+2. Return the line count

 ### Code